 The Man Who Personified Walt Longmire:

 His expressions spoke a thousand words.
-Walt’s taciturn personality was notable, as he was a man of few words.
+Walt’s taciturn personality was notable.
+But he was a man of few words.

-His respect for the Native American population is such a positive spin on how they were historically treated.
+His respect for the Native American population was such a positive spin on how they were historically treated.
 I personally would have loved to learn more.

 Walt’s love did not come easy, because he so adored his late wife, Martha.
 She would always sit in an honored place in his heart.

-But Vic could have been there for him too.
-Even if Martha overshadowed her a bit, there is the fact that Vic is alive and Martha was not.
+But Deputy Victoria could have been there for him too.
+Even if Martha overshadowed her a bit, there was the fact that Vic was alive and Martha was not.